Two goals, one health care mission for our community

 Supporting technology and innovation at UM UCH offers three key benefits for patients: less painful procedures, faster recovery, and better outcomes.

-In partnership with Harford County Government, Healthy Harford, the Harford County Health Department, and various other community agencies, UM UCH will develop The Harford Crisis Center.
+In partnership with Harford County Government, Healthy Harford, the Harford County Health Department, and various other community agencies, UM UCH has developed the Klein Family Harford Crisis Center.

 CEO Campaign Cabinet